Gowtham-Kanagaraj/flask-to-do/README.md

 ## Usage

 - Open the application in your web browser.
-- Add new to-do items with the "Add" button.
+- Add new to-do items with the "Submit" button.
 - Delete to-do items using the "Delete" links.